sizigia/learn-co-lessons/README.md

 is_better(fork_fig, fork_fig) # False
 ```

-Now let's write a function called `is_cheaper` that returns `True` if a restaurant has a higher price, that is the restaurnat has more `'$'` signs, than an alternative restaurant.
+Now let's write a function called `is_cheaper` that returns `True` if a restaurant has a lower price, that is the restaurant has fewer `'$'` signs, than an alternative restaurant.
 The first argument should be called `restaurant` and the second argument should be called `alternative`.
 The function returns `False` if the two prices are equal.

 > **Hint:** *Strings in Python respond to then `len` function.*